 - Guns and other weapons are not locked and not properly secured.

-- Substances (including drugs, drug paraphernalia or cleaning supplies) or objects within reach of child that may endanger his/her health and/or safety.
+- Substances (including drugs, drug paraphernalia or cleaning supplies) or objects within reach of child that may endanger their health and/or safety.

-5. Caregiver describes or speaks to the child in predominantly negative terms or acts toward or in the presence of the child in negative ways that result in severe psychological/emotional harm, leading to the child being a danger to self or others.
+5. Caregiver describes or speaks to the child in predominantly negative terms or acts toward or in the presence of the child in negative ways AND these actions result in severe psychological/emotional harm resulting in imminent danger.

-- The caregiver describes the child in a demeaning or degrading manner (e.g., as evil, stupid, ugly).
+- The caregiver describes the child in a demeaning or degrading manner.

 - The caregiver places the child in the middle of a custody battle.

-6. Caregiver is unable OR unwilling to protect the child from serious harm or threatened harm by others.
+6. Caregiver does not protect the child from serious harm or threatened harm by others.
 This may include physical abuse, sexual abuse, or neglect.

-The caregiver fails to protect the child from serious harm or threatened harm as a result of physical abuse, neglect, or sexual abuse by other family members, other household members, or others having regular access to the child.
+The caregiver does not act protectively in the face of serious harm or threatened harm as a result of physical abuse, neglect, or sexual abuse by other family members, other household members, or others having regular access to the child.

 - The caregiver does not provide supervision necessary to protect the child from potentially serious harm by others based on the child's age or developmental stage.

-- An individual with known violent criminal behavior/history or sexual abuse resides in the home, or the caregiver allows access to the child.
-Include regardless of whether the caregiver (1) knew of the history and allowed access, or (2) upon learning of the history, has not prevented further access.
+- An individual with known history of sexual abuse resides in the home, or the caregiver allows access to the child.
+Consider whether the caregiver (1) knew of the history and allowed access; or (2) upon learning of the history, has not prevented further access.

-- The caregiver regularly takes the child to dangerous locations where drugs are manufactured or regularly administered (e.g., meth labs or drug houses), or locations used for prostitution or pornography.
+- The caregiver regularly takes the child to dangerous locations where drugs are manufactured or regularly administered (e.g., meth labs or drug houses), or locations used for sexual exploitation or pornography.

 7. Caregiver's explanation for the injury to the child is questionable or inconsistent with the type of injury, AND the nature of the injury suggests that the child's safety may be of immediate concern.